Seven police officers suspended after video shows hood placed on head of Black man who later died

 Prude stayed in the hospital for a few hours.

 About 3 a.m. on March 23, Joe Prude called the police saying that his brother had left the house, according to a police report reviewed by the AP.
-Police soon found Prude walking around naked.
+Police soon found Prude walking naked.

 The body-cam video shows an officer ordering him to get on the ground and put his hands behind his back.
 Prude complies.